Mobile Device Management for Canadian Businesses: The Complete MDM Guide (2026)

 • MDM gives the business one console to enforce encryption, push OS updates, deploy or block apps, and remotely lock or wipe lost devices.

-• The six biggest benefits for Canadian SMBs are breach containment, faster patching, BYOD without privacy risk, simpler audits, lower help-desk load, and faster onboarding and offboarding.
+• The six biggest benefits for Canadian SMBs are breach containment, quicker patching, BYOD without privacy risk, simpler audits, lower help-desk load, and same-day onboarding and offboarding.

-• MDM, MAM, and UEM are not interchangeable: MDM controls the device, MAM controls only the app, and UEM unifies device, app, and identity under one platform.
+• MDM, MAM, and UEM are distinct: MDM controls the device, MAM controls only the app, and UEM unifies the device with the app and the identity.

 • PIPEDA, PHIPA, and Quebec Law 25 all expect “reasonable safeguards” for personal information on mobile endpoints; an unmanaged phone is the easiest way to fail an audit.

-• Microsoft Intune, included with Microsoft 365 Business Premium, covers MDM and MAM for the majority of Canadian SMBs without buying a second platform.
+• Microsoft Intune Plan 1, included with Microsoft 365 Business Premium at CAD 29.80 per user per month, covers MDM and MAM for the majority of Canadian SMBs.

 Book a Consultation